mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-elements.md

 ### Logical Or Filter

 Combine multiple filters together using the {% include ltr/comp.html uuid='3804757f' %}.
-Elements pass by qualifiying for any one of the input filters.
+Elements pass by any one of the input filters.

 ### Category Filter

-Select all the objects in the selected categories.
+Filter all the objects in the selected category.

 ![]({{ "/static/images/guides/filter-category.png" | prepend: site.baseurl }})